Professor Ted Henken

 Thursday, August 12, 2021 | 6:00 PM – 7:15 PM ET

 In April 2021, Raúl Castro resigned as Cuban Communist Party leader, ending the Castro family’s six decades of power that started with Fidel Castro during the Cold War.
 Under President Castro, Cuba strengthened relations with the Soviet Union, prompting the United States to cut diplomatic ties and impose a trade embargo that stifles Cuba to this day.
 Now, Cuban President and Cuban Communist Party leader Miguel Díaz-Canel faces historic anti-government protests amid an economic crisis worsened by the COVID-19 pandemic and the U.S. embargo on the country.
 So, what does the future look like for Cuba following the end of the Castro Era?
 Are U.S.-Cuba relations subject to change?
 How may communism in the country be affected, and how may the Biden Administration respond both in the short- and long-term?
-Join us for a special member-only briefing about the future of Cuba following the end of the Castro Era on Thursday, August 12 from 6 to 7:15 PM ET when we are joined by Professor Ted Henken, Associate Professor in the Sociology and Anthropology at Baruch College, City University of New York.
+Join us for a special member-only briefing about the future of Cuba following the end of the Castro Era on Thursday, August 12 from 6 to 7:15 PM ET when we are joined by Professor Ted Henken, Associate Professor in the Department of Sociology and Anthropology at Baruch College, City University of New York.

 Professor Ted Henken